lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 If you want to autohide the panel check the :guilabel:`Auto-hide` checkbox in panel settings.
 To change how long the animation takes to show or hide the panel change the :guilabel:`Animation duration` field.
 To show how long your panel will appear when it comes back after hiding in milliseconds change the :guilabel:`Show with delay` field.
 To show a very thin bit of the panel visible when autohidden check the :guilabel:`Visible thin margin for hidden panel` checkbox.
 To have the space for the panel not be used for anything else check the :guilabel:`Reserve space on display` checkbox.

-To change to a custom font color press the :guilabel:`color button` checkbox.
+To change to a custom font color press the :guilabel:`Font color` checkbox.
 Press the dropper button to bring up a widget to choose the custom color.
 The checkbox for :guilabel:`Background color` sets a background color custom for the background of lxqt-panel and the :guilabel:`dropper` brings up how to select which color.
 To add an image to your panel background press the checkbox and select your image for the file in the dialog.

 .. image:: lxqt-panel-config.png